-Justice Antonin Scalia, Age 76

 Wimbledon 2012 saw some other records also over the "fortnight."

-Other records *First Brit to win doubles since World War II - Britain's Jonny Marray and Denmark's Freddie Nielsen (unseeded wild card entrants) defeated Sweden's Robert Lindstedt and Romania's Horia Tecau in five sets, 4-6, 6-4, 7-6, 6-7, 6-3 for the men's doubles title.
+*First Brit to win doubles since World War II - Britain's Jonny Marray and Denmark's Freddie Nielsen (unseeded wild card entrants) defeated Sweden's Robert Lindstedt and Romania's Horia Tecau in five sets, 4-6, 6-4, 7-6, 6-7, 6-3 for the men's doubles title.
 Marray was the first Brit to win that crown since 1936.

 *The Golden Set - Yaroslava Shvedova (wild card Kazakhstan) became the first player in a Grand Slam tournament, and the first woman in the Open Era, to win every point against her opponent in one set.
 Shvedova defeated Sara Errani of Italy, the recent "French Open" finalist, 6-0, 6-4 in the third round.
 Shvedova won 24 straight points in set one, the so-called "Golden Set."